gvwilson/tidynomicon/_en/basics.md

 ```

 We can check the type of the result using `type`,
-which tells us that our `6` is an integer:
+which tells us that the result `6` is an integer:

 ```python